kubernetes-retired/kubefed/docs/development.md

 ## Running E2E Tests

-The federation-v2 E2E tests must be executed against a deployed federation of one or more clusters.
+The kubefed E2E tests must be executed against a deployed federation of one or more clusters.
 Optionally, the federation controllers can be run in-memory to enable debugging.